An old idea made new.

 Most conventional home building materials contain many harmful chemicals.
 Using locally tested aggregate, a rammed earth wall contains none of the chemicals used in modern building.

 Another common problem in many conventional stick framed homes is moisture.
-Mold that can form in the walls of stick framed houses can lead to a myriad of health problems.
-This is not an issue with rammed earth walls.
+Mold that can form in the cavity wall system of stick framed houses can lead to a myriad of health problems.
+This is not an issue with rammed earth walls as the wall system is not a cavity wall system, nor are there any suitable materials to hold moisture and feed mold.

 Current building codes require that any structure built has to be able to last 30 years.
 Considering that parts of the Great Wall of China were built with rammed earth and are still standing is one of the best product endorsements we can think of.

-To meet engineering requirements, the use of cement and rebar placed within the walls further adds to both the strength and durability.
+To meet engineering requirements, the use of cement and re-bar further adds to both the strength and durability.

 When natural disasters may hit your community and your rammed earth home, your family will be protected from the effects.
 The result of natural disasters on a rammed earth home are of minimal damage.
 Flooding also does not affect your rammed earth walls; with no mold growth or repairs needed.
-You will see significant amount of time and cost savings in clean up and repairs after a flood may affect your home.
+You will see significant amount of time and cost savings in clean up and repairs after a flood that has affected your home.

-In case your home is hit by a natural disaster, there is no chance of mold growth and there are minimal repairs needed depending on the intensity of the storm.
+In case your home is hit by a natural disaster there will be minimal repairs needed depending on the intensity of the disaster.
 These are true cost savings you will see over time, this is what makes rammed earth a comparable price option to conventional homes.

-Proper planning is required to further keep costs down.
-Talking with our builders will give you a clearer picture of the costs associated.
+As with any home, design will be of the utmost importance for energy efficiency and cost of the build.
+Talking with our builders and the design team will give you a clearer picture of the costs associated.
 Our staff will do everything we can to meet your budget.

 Rammed earth homes are far less prone to bug and vermin for two main reasons.
-The first is that there is nothing in the building material to attract pests.
-The second is that are no cavities in the walls for these unwanted pests to enter your building.
+For one, there are no suitable building materials to attract pests.
+For two, there are no cavities in the walls for these unwanted pests to dwell into.

 The acoustics of rammed earth are like all monolithic structures, amazing.
 Many theatres, libraries and other community buildings around the world are constructed with rammed earth because of the acoustic integrity of this building material.